 In these circumstances, you must extract your data from your workspace, and write it to a file on disk, thus separating your data from your program.
 There are many different kinds of file format.
-This section is concerned with the two types of file systems available to you which preserve the idea that your data consists of APL objects; hence you can only access these types of files from within APL
+This section is concerned with the APL Component File system which preserves the idea that your data consists of APL objects; hence you can only access this type of file from within APL

-The two types of file systems discussed here are External Variables and Component Files.
-The first is very simple to use, since familiar APL expressions are used to access the file.
-The second has an associated set of system functions through which you access the file.
+The Component File system has a set of system functions through which you access the file.
 Although this means that you have to learn a whole new set of functions in order to use files, you will find that they provide you with a very powerful mechanism to control access to your data.